Sambruk/Open-Meal/website/docs/3_providers.md

 ## Response

-The method returns a list of Distributors, including name, contact information and the Data Provider ID.
-Distributors are described with a data model inspired by the [schema.org Organization](http://schema.org/Organization).
+The method returns a list of Data Providers, including name, contact information and Base URL.
+Data Providers are described with a data model inspired by the [schema.org Organization](http://schema.org/Organization).

 | Property                  | Type   | Description                                                                                                                                                                    | Required? |
 | ------------------------- | ------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --------- |